GII/emdb_core/README.md

 Executing the example experiment, it will create two files by default: goodness.txt and pnodes_success.txt.

-In the first one, it is possible to observe important information, such as the policy executed and the reward obtained per iteration.
+In the first one, it is possible to observe relevant information, such as the policy executed and the reward obtained per iteration.
 It is possible to observe the learning process by seeing this file in real time with the following command:
 ```
 tail -f goodness.txt
 ```